pywbem/pywbemtools/docs/pywbemclisubcommands.rst

   See :ref:`pywbemcli instance enumerate --help` for details.
-* **get** to get a single CIM instance from the default namespace or the namespace defined with the subcommand and display it in the defined format.
+* **get** to get a single CIM instance from the default namespace or the namespace defined with the subcommand displayed in the defined format.
     The instance to be deleted is the ``INSTANCENAME`` argument.
 The form is determined by the ``--interactive`` options and must be either: